 On March 11 2008, 'The World According to Monsanto', by journalist and film maker Marie-Monique Robin, was aired on French television.
 The documentary you won't be seeing on American television revealed that the biotech giant is threatening to destroy the agricultural biodiversity that has served mankind for thousands of years. (right)

-Between May 1 and May 26, a broad coalition of food, farm, health, public interest, and environmental groups all over the country, joined by leading organic food companies, raised one million dollars to support the California Right to Know Genetically Engineered Food Act, a citizens' ballot initiative, and other state GMO-labeling campaigns.
+In May 2012, a broad coalition of food, farm, health, public interest, and environmental groups all over the country, joined by leading organic food companies, raised one million dollars to support the California Right to Know Genetically Engineered Food Act, a citizens' ballot initiative, and other state GMO-labeling campaigns.
 The money was raised in response to efforts by Monsanto and "California Citizens Against Lawsuit Abuse" (CALA) to dissuade and confuse more than 90 percent of California voters who want labels on genetically engineered food.

 Roundup Ready Controversy

-Monsanto's "Roundup Ready" crops have been genetically engineered to allow direct application of the Monsanto herbicide glyphosate, which lets farmers drench both their crops and crop land with the herbicide so as to be able to kill nearby weeds without killing the crops.
+Monsanto's "Roundup Ready" crops have been genetically engineered to allow direct application of the Monsanto herbicide glyphosate, which lets farmers drench both their cropland with the herbicide to kill nearby weeds without killing the crops.
 According to Charles M. Benbrook, an expert in the field: "RR soybeans are heavily herbicide dependent."

 For more, see Monsanto's Roundup Ready Controversy.